Deep Joint Source-Channel Coding Over Cooperative Relay Networks: Numerical Experiments

 Throughout this section, we assume that the $\mathrm{S}-\mathrm{D}$ and $\mathrm{R}-\mathrm{D}$ links have the same quality, while the $\mathrm{S}-\mathrm{R}$ link has better quality, i.e., $SNR_{sr}>SNR_{sd}=SNR_{rd} \triangleq \gamma$.

-We evaluate the proposed DeepJSCC-AF, DF, and PF architectures\footnote{To reproduce the results, we make the source code publicly available at \url{https://github.com/aprilbian/Relay_JSCC}.} considering the transmission of images from the CIFAR-10 dataset, which consists of $50,000$ training and $10,000$ test RGB images with $32 \times 32$ resolution.
+We evaluate the proposed DeepJSCC-AF, DF, and PF architectures considering the transmission of images from the CIFAR-10 dataset, which consists of $50,000$ training and $10,000$ test RGB images with $32 \times 32$ resolution.
 The Adam optimizer is adopted to train the model with a varying learning rate.
 Specifically, the learning rate is initialized to $10^{-4}$ and will be dropped by a factor of $0.8$ if the validation loss does not improve in $4$ consecutive training epochs.
-Early stopping is used with a patience of $12$ epochs, and the maximum number of epochs is set to $400$.
-Throughout this section, we fix a CPP of $\rho = 0.125$, and hence, $C_{out} = 12$.
+Throughout this section, we fix $\rho = 0.125$, and hence, $C_{out} = 12$.